 DO!
 Get back on track as soon as possible.
 Take a walk after dinner or start the next day off with a nutritious breakfast and a workout.

 Often diets fail because we start out with good intentions, but no concrete plan.
 If your goal is to lose weight, it is important to determine the steps you’ll use to reach that goal.
 In order to make healthier choices, you’ll need to plan ahead.
-In this article, we’ll help you to formulate your plan and give you tips for keeping on track every step of the way.
+In this article, we’ll help you formulate a plan and give you tips to stay on track every step of the way.